fluid-project/jira-to-11ty/src/issues/FLUID-4927.md

 },\
 invokers: {\
 refreshView: {\
-funcName: "fluid.settingView.needToImplement", //replace with specific function to render our the view\
+funcName: "fluid.settingView\.needToImplement", //replace with specific function to render our the view\
 args: \["{that}"]\
 }\
 }\